-The Telecom Corridor in Richardson, Texas, is dedicated to telecommunication industries.
+The Telecom Corridor in Richardson, Texas, is dedicated to the telecommunication industry.
 This area covers a distance of three miles and is home to famous telecommunication firms like Nortel, Ericsson, Southwestern Bells, Alcatel, etc.

-Besides telecommunications, Dallas has a major stake in tourism and real estate industries in the United States.
-The city produces many goods and items, including electronic components, chemicals and similar products, machinery, parts for airline and defense industries, food items, and transportation equipment.
+Besides telecommunications, Dallas has a major stake in the tourism and real estate industries in the United States.
+The city produces many goods and items, including electronic components, chemicals, similar products, machinery, parts for the airline and defense industries, food items, and transportation equipment.

 - 37% of the office market of the Dallas-Fort Worth

-- 38% of the Dallas-Fort Worth’s large corporate headquarters
+- 38% of Dallas-Fort Worth’s large corporate headquarters

 - 59,000 small businesses